alcanno/AISOC2/README.md

 📊 Threat hunting with Defender for Endpoint Advanced Hunting

-📨 Context from Outlook and security signals
+📨 Context from OSINT, CISA and MDE signals

 ⚡ Fast, conversational access to security insights